AIHubCentral/docs/assets/Essentials/How To Make AI Cover.md

 ### 1. Extract vocals
 - Have the audio file of your song ready, & let's **extract** the vocals from it with an **audio isolation** software.

-- RVC is designed to work with voices only, so to get the best results the sample must be **clean**, with no undesired noises.
+- RVC is designed to work with only voices, so to get the best results the sample must be **clean**, without undesired noises.

 - #### <u>[Learn how](https://docs.aihub.gg/rvc/resources/dataset-isolation/)</u>.
 ***